 Lion’s Head Tours

-7. A Cape Town food tour
+7. Explore Cape Town’s food scene

 If you really want to get under the skin of a country, get to grips with its food.
 But don’t just put your trust in random restaurant selections, no matter how well reviewed.
 Let a local show you round and you’ll really come to understand Cape Town’s food scene.

-8. A Helicopter tour over Cape Town
+8. Take a Helicopter tour over Cape Town

 Special occasion?
 Got some cash to burn?
 Simply never been in a helicopter and want to tick it off your bucket list?
 What better place to take a helicopter tour than over Cape Town?